If you’ve ever been friendzoned, you know how confusing it feels to wonder if you continue the friendship or just move on.

 You may think that you were giving her the impression you’d be a good partner, but that might not be true.
 Chemistry is crucial for attraction, and if she wasn’t feeling it, she’s much more likely to friendzone you.

 But don’t give up hope – that can always change if you put effort into yourself and improve your flirting techniques.
-Don’t focus so much on becoming attractive to her – instead, focus on feeling attractive in general, and the rest will follow.
+Don’t focus so much on attracting her – instead, focus on feeling attractive in general, and the rest will follow.

 By focusing on yourself and getting dates with other people, it may even help her realize she’s interested in you as more than a friend – like in the conversation above.